 In 1969, the school became coeducational.
 At that time a Brother of the Sacred Heart was named principal, and a Sister of St. Mary of Namur was named assistant principal.
 The Sisters remained in administrative or teaching capacity at Bishop Dunne until 1992, residing in a convent on the grounds of the school.
-Today, one of the Sisters of St. Mary of Namur continues to guide us through her leadership on the Bishop Dunne Board of Directors and as a retreat leader for student participants in Bishop Dunne’s Global Catholic Partnerships.
+The Sisters of St. Mary of Namur continue to guide us in our mission and Catholic identity and support our students through generous sponsorships.

 Bishop Dunne Catholic School was named for the second Bishop of the Diocese of Dallas, Bishop Edward Dunne, who was celebrated for building the Cathedral Shrine of the Virgin of Guadalupe and many other Catholic institutions at the end of the 19th century and early 20th century.
 The school began as Our Lady of Good Counsel in 1901, and, in 1961, St. Edward’s Catholic School and our Lady of Good Counsel were combined at the present site.
 The school was named Bishop Dunne High School in 1963 and Bishop Dunne Catholic School in 2000 with the inclusion of the Middle School.

 - History of the Sisters of St. Mary Namur

 - Sisters of St. Mary of Namur Who Have Taught at Bishop Dunne

 - History of the Brothers of the Sacred Heart